Select Your Tournament(s)

 You can download the complete case set at: https://drive.google.com/file/d/1-2LTvhCNVO0DGlAOaqr6H04lYhEx176f/view

-We are the official qualifying event for the International Middle School Ethics Olympiad, meaning school-based teams can earn a spot in the International Final hosted in Australia!
+We are the official qualifying event for the International Middle School Ethics Olympiad, meaning school-based teams can earn a spot in the International Final hosted in Australia on Thursday, July 23, 2026.

 Eligibility